A TUI text reader for the terminal.

 Any shell commands using relative paths are expected to be executed in the root directory of this repository.

-Using a new version of GCC or Clang is required, as the default
+Using a new version of gcc or llvm is required, as the default

-Apple Clang compiler does not support C++17 Standard Library features such as
+Apple llvm compiler does not support C++17 Standard Library features such as

 brew install gcc brew link gcc